VEZY/PlantGeom.jl/docs/src/plot_diagram/makie_diagram.md

 diagram(opf, color = :YY, edge_color = :XX)
 ```

-!!! note
 Attributes used for coloring may have `missing` values.
 In this case you can choose their color using `color_missing`, *e.g.*:

 ```julia
 diagram(opf, color = :Length, edge_color = :Width, color_missing = :red)